 But to the public of the 1960s, these were unknown private collections.

 Seeing the work of James Tissot remained a rare pleasure.
-As of 1960, there were only forty-nine oil paintings by James Tissot in public art collections worldwide: eighteen in the U.K., two in the Republic of Ireland, fifteen in France, eight in the U.S., one in Canada, one in India, two in New Zealand, and two in Australia.
+As of 1960, there were only fifty-three oil paintings by James Tissot in public art collections worldwide: nineteen in the U.K., two in the Republic of Ireland, eighteen in France, eight in the U.S., one in Canada, one in India, two in New Zealand, and two in Australia.

 There was only one couple who collected Tissot oils, as part of their collection of French Impressionist and Post-Impressionist paintings, drawings and sculptures: Wall Street magnate John Langeloth Loeb (1902 – 1996) and his wife, Frances “Peter” Lehman Loeb (1907 – 1996), former New York City Commissioner to the United Nations.
 Since the late 1950s, the Loebs had been forming what would become, over the next four decades, one of the greatest private collections of art in the United States.
 They displayed their paintings in their Park Avenue apartment, which they opened to curators as well as art historians and their students.